 Read More arrow_forward

-Corporate Transparency Act – New Federal Reporting Requirement For Entities
+Corporate Transparency Act – Federal Reporting Requirements for Homeowners Associations

 Effective now, the Corporate Transparency Act requires certain entities to report beneficial ownership information to the U.S. Treasury’s Financial Crimes Enforcement Network (FinCEN) through an online filing.